Setup OpenVPN Server on GL.iNet router¶

-- If you already have a main router, then the GL.iNet router is under the main router, you may need to setup a port forwarding on the main router.
+- If you already have a main router, then the GL.iNet router is under the main router, you may need to setup a port forward on the main router.

-- If you already have a main router, the GL.iNet router is several levels below it and you need to set up port forwarding on each level.
+- If you already have a main router, the GL.iNet router is several levels below it and you need to set up port forward on each level.

 Setup OpenVPN Server¶